Aishvariyaa/SecureSwipe/README.md

-# 📌 Credit Card Fraud Detection using Logistic Regression
+# 📌 SecureSwipe - Credit Card Fraud Detection using Logistic Regression

 ## 📝 Overview
 This project implements **Credit Card Fraud Detection** using **Logistic Regression**.
 The dataset contains anonymized credit card transactions labeled as fraudulent or non-fraudulent.
 The goal is to build a model that effectively identifies fraudulent transactions.